akshayKhot/akshaykhot.github.io/_posts/2021-7-21-working-with-csv-data-in-ruby.md

 It can also generate CSV data as a String.

-For most of the basic purposes the singleton (static) methods on the CSV class will do.
+For most basic purposes, the singleton (static) methods on the CSV class will do.

 **Parsing CSV String**

 1. `CSV.parse(csv_string)`

 Returns an Array of Array of Strings.
-The first array represents the table and the inner arrays represent the rows.
-Each String inside the Array represent a field value.
+The first array represents the table, and the inner arrays represent the rows.
+Each String inside the Array represents a field value.

 2. `CSV.parse_line(csv_string)`

-Returns the first row, which is typically the header columns.
+Returns the first row, which contains the header columns.

 3. `String.parse_csv`

-Ruby's monkey-patching also allows it to extend a String, to add the `parse_csv` method.
+Ruby's monkey-patching also allows it to extend a String to add the `parse_csv` method.
 This method also returns the first row.

 The following example illustrates the above methods.